danchoi/soywiki/README.markdown

 You can rename a wiki page with`,r`.
 You'll see a prompt asking you for the new name.
 Make sure it is valid CamelCase.
-After you press ENTER, SoyWiki will rename the page and update all the links on other pages in your wiki to be cognizant of the change.
+After you press ENTER, SoyWiki will rename the page and update all the links on other pages in your wiki that need updating because of the change.

 You can delete a page with `,#`.